enbraun/slate/source/includes/_resource.md

 }
 ```

-Exception is nothing but timing-duration that is different from a general schedule. eRS provides you the feature to add an exception to a resource.
+Exception is nothing but time duration that is different from a general schedule. eRS provides you the feature to add an exception to a resource.

 Let's say, a resource having calendar which does not have Sunday working.
 But for some reason, resource has to work on Sunday then this is a case of exception.
 So in such a situation exception comes handy.

 eRS Cloud provides you two types of exceptions:
     <ol><li>Working Exception : <p>&#160;&#160;&#160;&#160;&#160; Working Exception is added on a non-working day. </p></li> <li>Non-working Exception : <p>&#160;&#160;&#160;&#160;&#160; Non-working Exception is added on a working day. </p></li></ol>

-_**Note**: Working Exception can be added without timings*_
+_**Note**: Working Exception can be added without timings._

 <span class="optional"><b>ATTRIBUTES</b></span>